Private attributes

 Depending on the type of SDK you use, LaunchDarkly does not receive or store the information in private attributes:

-- If you are using a server-side SDK, the SDK will not send the private attribute back to LaunchDarkly.
+- If you are using a server-side or AI SDK, the SDK will not send the private attribute back to LaunchDarkly.

 - If you are using a client-side SDK, the SDK will send the private attribute back to LaunchDarkly for evaluation.
 However, the SDK won't send the attribute to LaunchDarkly in events data, LaunchDarkly won't store the private attribute, and the private attribute will not appear on the Contexts list or on the detail page for the context.